Reference Architecture: Citrix Virtual Apps and Desktops Standard for Azure

 In case customers want to communicate with existing resources on their Azure platform, they can use a VNet peering between two virtual networks.
 From the Citrix Cloud, customers can configure a VNet peering to their customer-managed virtual network by giving existing Azure subscription credentials.

 Customer-Managed Azure Platform: This platform is completely owned by the customer.
 This Azure platform is the home for multiple Azure services provisioned by the customer.
-These services are leveraged by providing high throughput connectivity to the Citrix Managed Azure platform using VNet peering.
+These services are applied by providing high throughput connectivity to the Citrix Managed Azure platform using VNet peering.
 Currently, VNet peering is scoped to a single region.

-Citrix Managed Desktops instance types
+Citrix Virtual Apps and Desktops Standard for Azure instance types

 The administrator has the option to select a machine (a combination of CPU and memory) during catalog creation.
 Available machine types are as follows: